afjal4/Precipitation-in-Sierra-Nevada/README.md

 One obvious ecological feature that can be observed from this data is the effect on the physical elevations/topography of the mountain range.
 We can observe that diminishing organic matter in soil, or more generally, overall soil quality leads to decreased biomass productivity.
 As a result, we can expect to see a reduction in animal/plant/any form of life diversity in the ecosystem<sup>[8]</sup>; it is thought that for erosion rates 10-20 times higher (caused by an increase in precipitation/rainfall) than the sustainability rate there is an expected decrease in diversity and abundance of soil organisms<sup>[8]</sup>.
 Another effect that may not appear as obvious occurs as a result of plant species (Tilman and Downing 1994).
 As plant specie count dropped to 5 from 25, local grassland was less resistant to drought and the total amount of biomass had dropped by more than fourfold<sup>[8]</sup>.

 We also analysed the effect of varied precipitation on a more local scale to analyse the dynamics of the population of the Ponderosa Pine, a species of tree that is very commonly found in Sierra Nevada.
-We did this using a local interaction model, which is similar to the automaton model used in [Conoway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+We did this using a local interaction model, which is similar to the automaton model used in [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 <p align="center">
   <img width="600" alt="Screenshot 2024-11-17 at 02 33 46" src="https://github.com/user-attachments/assets/a8c53c5b-d8ae-4d0a-8f13-7cdb65661a8c">
 </p>